If you’re a business owner, there are valuable tax deductions and advantages associated with long-term care insurance for you and your spouse.

 Self-Employed Business Owners

-Premiums for tax-qualified long-term care insurance are deductible along with other individual medical expenses.
+Premiums for tax-qualified long-term care insurance are deductible as well as other individual medical expenses.
 IRC Section 213(d)(1)(D) This tax deduction is “above-the-line” on Form 1040 Schedule 1 Line 16 as part of the “Self-Employed Health Insurance Deduction.”
 Itemization and the 7.5% of adjusted gross income threshold are NOT required like they are for an individual.

 LTC insurance premiums are deductible, but they are limited.